IBM-Cloud/sap-automated-deployment-scripts/saphanasinglehost/README.md

 SSH_KEYS | List of SSH Keys IDs that are allowed to SSH as root to the VSI.
 Can contain one or more IDs.
 The Keys added to IBM Cloud can be found [here](https://cloud.ibm.com/vpc-ext/compute/sshKeys)
 VOL[number] | The sizes for the disks in GB to be attached to the VSI and used by SAP

-Edit your SAP system configuration variables that will be passed to the ansible automated deployment: TBD
+Edit your SAP system configuration variables that will be passed to the ansible automated deployment:

 ```shell
 #HANA DB configuration